Skip to main content

 2. The personnel of the Unit must have the knowledge, skills and experience appropriate to the powers vested therein.

-1. Prior to the commencement of each financial year, the Unit, at the proposal of the Director of Compliance, shall submit to the Sustainable Development Committee a draft budget for carrying out its activities during the upcoming financial year.
+1. Prior to the commencement of each financial year, the Unit, at the proposal of the Chief Compliance Officer, shall submit to the Sustainable Development Committee a draft budget for carrying out its activities during the upcoming financial year.

-1. Prior to the commencement of each financial year, the Unit, at the proposal of the Director of Compliance, shall approve an annual activities plan for the upcoming financial year and shall submit it to the Sustainable Development Committee for validation thereby.
+1. Prior to the commencement of each financial year, the Unit, at the proposal of the Chief Compliance Officer, shall approve an annual activities plan for the upcoming financial year and shall submit it to the Sustainable Development Committee for validation thereby, stating the material and human resources the Unit requires to perform its duties.

 2. Each year, the Sustainable Development Committee shall give its opinion on compliance with the annual activities plan and the performance of the Unit.